inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2015-11-03-how-to-prove-it-ch-5-sec-2.markdown

 title:  "How To Prove It, Ch-5 Sec-5.2, One-to-one and Onto"
 tags: mathematics howToProveIt
 ---
-This post contains solutions of Chapter - 5, Section - 5.2, One-to-one and Onto.
+This post contains solutions of Chapter - 5, Section - 5.2, One-to-one and Onto from Velleman's book **How To Prove It**.

 <!--more-->